 Mosquitoes act as vector for spread of deadly diseases such as malaria, dengue, Zika, and chikungunya.
 Current methods of controlling mosquito populations for control of diseases include use of insecticide spraying, insecticide-impregnated nets and use of chemical mosquito repellents.
 Escalating resistance to available insecticides demands a need for novel approaches for vector control.
 Most of the effective repellents available in the market are costly and have side effects like asthma, cough, headache, eye irritation, etc.

-We aim to identify novel mosquito attractants and repellents from plants and animals.
+We aim to identify novel mosquito attractants and repellents from plants.
 Our priority will be to screen plants mentioned as potential mosquito repellents in traditional knowledge of different cultures.
 Dual choice olfactometer, wind tunnel assays, and methods like chemical fractionation, and electrophysiology will be used to find better safer, and eco-friendly mosquito repellents.

 Investigator: Jay Prakash Shukla